hafizas101/SmartEnvironment/README.md

 # ROS-based Integration of Smart Space and a Mobile Robot as the Internet of Robotic Things
-This repository holds the code and data about my research paper available on my [ResearchGate profile](https://www.researchgate.net/publication/336402567_ROS-based_Integration_of_Smart_Space_and_a_Mobile_Robot_as_the_Internet_of_Robotic_Things).
+This repository holds the code and data about my research paper titled "ROS-based Integration of Smart Space and a Mobile Robot as the Internet of Robotic Things" available on [ResearchGate profile](https://www.researchgate.net/publication/336402567_ROS-based_Integration_of_Smart_Space_and_a_Mobile_Robot_as_the_Internet_of_Robotic_Things).
 This paper attempts to propose how a smart space can be implemented to increase the spatial awareness of a robot by providing more data to make better informed decisions.
 We focus on using the Robot Operating System (ROS) as a framework to integrate Smart Space and a mobile robot to expand the robots sensory information and make collision avoidance decisions.The key contributions of this research paper are as follows:
 - The demonstration of how Smart Space with robust offboard hardware can assist simple robots with no computer vision and image processing capabilities to take complex and computationally expensive decisions.
 - The development of the method to replace large number of on-board noisy robot sensors with fewer external sensors.
 - The implementation of the ground framework for the field of Internet of Robotic Things (IoRT).